-The Z51 Performance package nets dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
+The Z51 performance package nets dry-sump lubrication, a stiffened suspension, closer manual-transmission gear ratios, a performance exhaust, an electronically-controlled limited-slip differential and additional cooling for the gearbox, differential and brakes.
 Also part of the package are upsized brakes and 19-by-8.5-inch front and 20-by-10-inch rear wheels and tires, compared with 18-by-8.5- and 19-by-10-inch as standard.
 It can be optioned with Magnetic Ride Control.

 All Corvette Stingray models come equipped with dual front and side airbags in addition to traction and stability control systems.

 As America's sports car, the Corvette Stingray competes against some of the world's finest performance machines: Porsche's Cayman and 911 models, the Nissan GT-R and the SRT Viper, to name just a few.